KITMedia/wp-story-engine/readme.md

 ## WORK IN PROGRESS - TODO
 1. Test endpoints (malfunctional tests commented)
-1. Body type "number" => h3 with class="number"
 1. Paragraph with class="size"
 1. List with ul and ol
 1. Blockquote with class="align"
 1. Remove debug data via param in settings
 1. Categories
+1. Test continued overall

+### Done w19-2018
+1. Body type "number" => h3 with class="number"
 1. Authors as real authors with create in WP
-1. Test continued overall

-### Done w17-2018
 1. Delete endpoint
 1. Remove monolog logging.
 1. Convert Log to debug and add it to post data